Category: 2_Free State / Vrystaat

 ‘Haha!’
 I replied, ‘I have one in my bakkie for changing n pumping car tyres for that same reason: Fear of being unable to rise and lying on the dirt laughing helplessly at the indignity!’

 This reminded me of two of Mom Mary’s favourite stories.
 At 95 and following a few TIA’s Mary’s recollection of the olden days is still strong.
 About yesterday she is not bad, considering, but she recalls tentatively.
 About some funny incidents fifty years ago, of course, she is crystal clear.
-These two stories both involve her good friend Hester and falls and Getting Up.
-Hester was a barrel of laughs, sense of humour deluxe; barrel-shaped and vertically challenged, she could tell stories and laugh like a drain; the butt of her humour often being Hester herself.

 The first story, Mary witnessed herself.
 They were at Hester and her husband Steve’s home.
 Steve was also barrel-shaped but had plenty of height as well.
 Visits to their home – which take note was across the road from the big Dutch Reformed Church. the NGK, the National Party at Prayer – entailed eating mountains of food to fill those barrels, and gallons of drink, followed by song, Mary on the piano.
 On some days if you listened carefully you could hear hymns being sung from across the road, but they’d be drowned out by the non-hymns sung by these revelers, singing lustily on that day when you’re not meant to be having fun.
-And now followeth a sermon: People past a certain age who imbibe and who have polished parquet floors, should not scatter rugs on those floors.
-Especially not rugs which are actually dried skins of dead animals, shot by your husband for biltong.
-Here endeth the lesson.

 Hester bustled about, slipped on a loose springbok skin and landed flat on her back under her large coffee table laden with food and drink and overflowing ashtrays, all of which were wobbling as her tummy jiggled from hosing herself at her predicament.
 Trapped and helpless and unable to move except for the wobbling.

 The second story Hester told.
 She went for a walk, slipped and landed in the gutter outside their home.
 Thus also opposite that church, remember.
 She was lying there giggling helplessly when Gerrie the town dandy, out for his constitutional, happened on her.
-I see him with hat, walking stick and cravat.
+I see him in my mind’s eye: hat, walking stick and cravat.
 ‘Kom Hester, laat ek jou help,‘ he offered gallantly.
 NEE Gerrie, LOS! she protested determinedly.
 Netnou beland jy ook in die sloot langs my, en wat sal die dominee dan se?

 ~~oo0oo~~